In collaboration with Mary Rees, Willeke Rietdijk and Wolfgang Lukas

-I argue that understanding requires both information (abstraction, embodiment) and exploration (dialogue, listening, facing the unknown).
-To ‘know well’, it then takes practices that encourage open-ended dialogue between diverse perspectives, just as it takes continuation, repeated observation and systematic analysis.
-In my presentation, I develop this perspective in relation to laboratory experiments and initiatives to co-create alternative spaces of knowing (alas knowing/research as participatory sense-making).
+I believe that understanding requires embodiment (sustained, motivated engagement), exploration (dialogue, listening, facing the unknown) and information (precision, systematic observation, integration).
+To ‘know well’ (with rigour, response- and sustain-ability), it then takes practices that encourage open-ended encounter of diverse perspectives, just as it takes focus, commitment and repetition (familiarisation, trust).
+In my presentation, I develop this perspective based on my work in the lab, as well as within initiatives for supportive and genuine forms of academic collaboration (alas knowing/research as participatory sense-making).

 Knowledge – grounded in the body,